ShaneKolkoto/E-Com-API/README.md

 2. [MySQL](https://www.mysql.com/): The API uses MySQL as the database.
 Make sure you have a MySQL server up and running.
 You can download and install MySQL from mysql.com.

-3. [Etherail](https://ethereal.email/): Ethereal Email is a service provided by Ethereal, a popular email testing and debugging platform for developers.
+3. [Ethereal ](https://ethereal.email/): Ethereal Email is a service provided by Ethereal, a popular email testing and debugging platform for developers.
 It offers a sandboxed environment for sending and receiving emails during development and testing phases of an application.

 ## Installation
 Follow these steps to install the API on your local machine: